 In iOS devices all system passwords and most application passwords are managed through dedicated and encrypted Keychain.
 We are able to decrypt the keychain and retrieve all passwords that were saved in it.
 Passwords contained in the Keychain include: Wi-Fi passwords, appleID password, passwords saved in Safari as well as various email and application passwords, and passwords saved in web browsers and other accounts.
 From Android devices Wi-Fi passwords are retrieved.

 This section contains detailed data about all Wi-Fi networks saved in a device.
 The Wi-Fi Networks Report displays the history of Wi-Fi connections in time sequential order, including the Wi-Fi network name, the last joined time and date, the last auto-joined time and date (indicates that a suspect has been a repeat visitor to the network location), SSID, BSSID, and security mode.
+Supported are also continued logs - connected time.
 Even Wi-Fi network passwords are recovered and are shown in Password Report.

 The Images Report will contain images from the phone file system.
 This includes application images – images retrieved from applications data, which might also include images stored in temporary files or caches that have been detected as potential images.
 An option to display large images in full size will create an additional section in the report and display one image per page.
 Filter out duplicate images to omit emoticons and similar images from the reports.